NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Lying on Edge, 140 lbs.

-Helix Midnight Elite Edge Support Back Sleeping
+Helix Midnight Elite 2025 Edge Support Test Back Sleeping

-Helix Midnight Elite Edge Support Back Sleeping
+Helix Midnight Elite Edge Support Test Back Sleeping

 Lying on Edge, 200 lbs.